-The rate of violent crime was much higher in several localities in the service area compared to the state rate of 207 violent crime offenses per 100,000 people.
-Per County Health Rankings, Norfolk has the highest rate of violent crimes (603), followed by Chesapeake (423).
-It is important to note that violent crime is growing in Norfolk, which had the highest rate.
-The highest rate in the area is in a neighboring city, Portsmouth, and is becoming a concern not only in the service area but across all of Hampton Roads (Appendix B).
+The violent crime rate in Chesapeake was much higher compared to the state rate of 207 violent crime offenses per 100,000 population (Appendix B).
 Gun violence alone is a top contributor to premature death.
 Deaths due to firearms are considered largely preventable; as a result, gun violence has been identified as a key public health issue by national agencies.
 A study published by American Academy of Pediatrics (2022) showed an increase in pediatric deaths due to firearms.
 The study also showed a disparity among African American youth who are "14 times more likely to die of firearm injury compared with their White peers" (Andrews AL, et al. Pediatrics.
 Feb.
 28, 2022).

-When deaths were examined for localities within the service area, Norfolk and Chesapeake had rates higher than the state for firearm fatalities per 100,000.
-Norfolk had the highest rate of death due to firearms.
+When deaths were examined for localities within the service area, Chesapeake had a rate higher than the state rate for firearm fatalities per 100,000 population.